dlowe/nnet/README.markdown

 To classify files, one specifies a trained network (on stdin) and one or more files to classify.
-The program will output one line per successfully-classified file, with the filename and the classification, a number between 0 and 1.
+The program will output one line per successfully-classified file to stderr, with the filename and the classification: a number between 0 and 1.

 The interpretation of the classification number depends on how the network was trained, but it's geared toward interpretation as a *probability* or a